Colebuildanddevelop/StonkKings/README.md

       - On buy, user sends share amount and price of stock?
         - if user sends this information then can easily be cheated... !!!!!!!
           - therefore user specifies the stock ticker and the backend works off the latest price?
-          - user specifying buy or sell can mess up the data need validations
+          - user specifying buy or sell can mess up the data need validations ????
           -
         - A Trade is created and associated to the entry for that user and that tournament,
-          - a user must be the owner of the entry in order to make a trade
+          - a user must be the owner of the entry in order to make a trade x
-          - a user must have a sufficient balance to trade
+          - a user must have a sufficient balance to trade x

     - SELL
       - if you want to short a stock...